HenriqueDomiciano/CoinCrypt/README.md

 **convert_crypto :**

 This method converts criptos(BTC,ETH,ADA...) in their value in fiat coins such as BRL,EUR,USD,GBP...
+Obs - in version >=2.10.0 you can also use list of strings in convert_to
 - Parameters :
     - converte_from :: str -- The symbol of the cryptocurrency you want to be converted (can use multiple entrance depending on your api plan)
     - convert_to :: str -- The symbol of the flat coin you want to be converted to